GnosisEcosystemFund/Gnosis-Bounties-/gnosis-buyback/Readme.md

 modifyAuctionAmount(uint _auctionIndex uint _auctionAmount) | Modify auction amounts |
 modifyAuctionIndexMulti( uint[] _auctionIndexes, uint[] _auctionAmounts) | Add new auction indexes with their amounts respectively |
 modifyAuctionIndex( uint _auctionIndex,uint _auctionAmount)  | Add new auction index with their amounts respectively for a `_userAddress` |
-modifySellToken(address _sellToken ) | Modify the sell token address |
-modifyBuyToken(address _buyToken) | Modify the token that should be bought via the dutchx auction |
 modifyTimeInterval(uint _timeInterval) | Modify the time interval between sell orders  |
 modifyTip(uint _amount)    | Modify the amount tipped for a non owner invoking the `postSellOrder` function      |
 modifyBurn(bool _burn)     | Modify wether the contract should burn the buytoken from the dutchx auction         |